mofro/front-porch/content/asterion/characters/organizations/C-Breakers.md

 ---
-title: "Child Breakers"
+title: C Breakers
-tags: ["Organizations", "Criminal", "Antagonists"]
+tags:
+  - Organizations
+  - Criminal
+  - Antagonists
-type: "organization"
+type: organization
-status: "Active"
+status: Active
-threat: "High"
+threat: High
 ---

 ## Description
-A notorious criminal organization specializing in child abduction, mutilation, and dark rituals.
+A notorious criminal organization specializing in C abduction, mutilation, and dark rituals.
 They operate from a hidden fortress and are led by powerful figures like [[Dramatis-Personae#The Maestro|The Maestro]].

 ## Leadership
 - **Current Leader**: [[Dramatis-Personae#The Maestro|The Maestro]] (deceased)